bsd/static-starter/docs/file-appendix.md

 In gulp, you would install plugins, that do one thing and do it well, and construct a 'pipeline' by connecting them to each other.
 A `gulpfile` allows you to put together tasks that use plugins to accomplish a task like minification.

 `gulpfile.babel.js` is a gulpfile written in ES2015.
 The `babel` portion of the name refers to its use of the [Babel](https://babeljs.io) transpiler for enabling ES2015 code to run there.

+## app/images

+jpg and png images added here will be optimized with gulp.
+SVG images added to the _svg-sprite directory will be concatenated and inlined to be used as [SVG sprites](https://css-tricks.com/svg-use-with-external-reference-take-2/).

 ## app/scripts/main.js